ltungv/strumbra/README.md

 + Strings are immutable.
 + Strings can only have a maximum length of `u32::MAX`.
 + Strings whose length is less than or equal to 12 are stack-allocated.
-+ Comparisons between short strings are relatively fast and cache-friendly.
++ Comparing and ordering is relatively fast and cache-friendly for most strings.

 ## Benchmarks